-Barnum and Bailey Circus Lights up the Big Apple and Points Beyond
+Barnum and Bailey Circus lights up the Big Apple and points beyond

 P.T.
-Barnum was the consumate showman.
+Barnum was the consummate showman.
 Born in Bethel, Connecticut on July 5, 1810, Barnum had a knack for making an exciting show out of just about anything.
 He made a spectacle out of such mundane events as musical concerts and even places like museums.
 In 1841, Barnum purchased Scudder’s American Museum, which was located on Broadway in New York City, and he changed the name of the museum to Barnum’s American Museum.
 Using his flashy style of showmanship, outrageous advertising, and publicity stunts to promote the museum, Barnum’s American Museum became a success.
 Not only that, but Barnum himself became world famous.

 Barnum had become so well known that in 1875, two circus operators from Wisconsin-Dan Costello and William Cameron Coup-convinced Barnum to partner with them.
 Together, the three showmen started the “P.T.
 Barnum’s Great Traveling Museum, Menagerie, Caravan, and Hippodrome” in 1875.
 The circus began traveling around the eastern United States, where it entered a fierce competition with other circuses.